Expression Trees

 }

-Or with multiple column.
+Or with multiple columns:

 using (var connection = new SqlConnection(connectionString))